Green-Software-Foundation/patterns/docs/catalog/web/keep-request-counts-low.md

 ## Description

 Accessing a web page usually retrieves a HTML file from the web server.
-The HTML can then reference additional resources that the browser has to download.
-To use the least amount of CO2, reduce the amount of files needed to display a page in the browser.
+The HTML may then reference additional resources that the browser has to download.
+More requests means more energy consumed.
+As such, reducing the amount of files needed to display a page in the browser reduces also reduces the environmental impact.

 ## Solution